-Sorting through items -- deciding what to take and what to leave behind -- can be sad for an older person who has to deal with so many memories, says clinical psychologist Sara Honn Qualls, PhD, director of the Gerontology Center at the University of Colorado at Colorado Springs.
+Old pictures.
+Books.
+Clothes.
+Sorting through items -- deciding what to take and what to leave behind when you're moving somewhere new -- can be sad for an older person.
+It's revisiting a lifetime of memories, says clinical psychologist Sara Honn Qualls, PhD, director of the Gerontology Center at the University of Colorado at Colorado Springs.

 She suggests making it a move to, rather than from.